 expand are implicitly and explicitly named arguments as described in the section on functions above.

 Slicing can be applied to lists and strings and it works in the same way as Python.
-So there are a couple of forms:
+So there are several forms:

 which will start from index lowerbound (inclusive) to upperbound (exclusive).
 If the bound is not specified it will represent the start (lower) or end (upper) of the value.
 It is also possible to use negative values which is equivalent to writing